Contact Lenses in Dartmouth and North Attleboro

-Over 30 million Americans wear contact lenses, according to the American Optometric Association.
+Over 140 million people wear contact lenses, worldwide.
 New advances in contact lens technology now allow some children with refractive errors to wear contact lenses at a young age, under the supervision of an experienced doctor.
+In addition, the newer technology of MISIGHT can assist children in controlling progression of their nearsightedness.
+This FDA approved tool has proven instrumental in controlling MYOPIA.
 Multifocal contact lenses are also available to help baby boomers achieve clear and convenient vision correction at all distances.
 Ask one of our experienced doctors about whether or not contact lenses are right for you or your child!
 We offer contact lenses from the following companies:

 Benefits of Contact Lenses